Frequently Asked Questions& answers...

 Ammunition is available for purchase from the lodge if you do not want to bring your own.
 If you choose to bring your own firearms and ammunition, be sure to check with your airline regarding their regulations for flying with these items.

 What equipment do you use?

-We use a variety of boats to access prime hunting areas including large aluminum skiffs in addition to inflatable boats to access prime hunting locations on the Lagoon and beyond.
+We use a variety of boats to access prime hunting areas in both the Izembek National Wildlife Refuge and Cold Bay, including multiple large aluminum skiffs in addition to inflatable boats and four different layout boats.

 Four Flyways Outfitters prides itself in using quality gear to help ensure safe and successful hunting.